Siege of Kolberg (Seven Years' War): Third siege (1761)

 On 30 September, Kolberg was reinforced by several thousand Prussian troops commanded by Dubislav Friedrich von Platen.
 With the reinforcements, the fortress was defended by nearly 20,000 Prussians.
 Rumyantsev, who lost naval support on 9 October when the Russian warships sailed home because of bad weather, was reinforced by part of Alexander Borisovich Buturlin's army the same month.
 His cavalry, commanded by Gustav Berg, cut off Prussian communication lines, countered excursions of Württemberg's 2,700 horse and captured at least four of their units.

 As the Prussians were running out of supplies, Platen's force was ordered to Berlin in late October.
 In November, Württemberg abandoned Kolberg, broke through the Russian lines to reunite with Platen, and then attempted to rout Rumyantsev from the rear.
 When Platen and Württemberg did not succeed, Platen departed as ordered, and Württemberg tried several times to force his way back into the fortress.
 On 12 December, the Russian forces halted his final attempt at Spie, southwest of Kolberg, inflicting 1,000 casualties on his force.
 Württemberg's remaining 8,000 troops thereupon retreated to Stettin.

 On 16 December, Kolberg capitulated to Rumyantsev, enabling his forces to take winter quarter in Brandenburg-Prussian Pomerania.
 Another Russian achievement was that Rumyantsev's siege kept Platen's forces in check, whom hard-pressed Frederick had expected to aid him in Silesia once Kolberg was relieved.
 By the time Platen escaped the pocket, the setbacks Frederick suffered in Silesia were already irreversible, thus Platen was ordered to Berlin instead to support his Saxon ally.

+The siege of Kolberg of 1761 was an important milestone in the development of Russian military art.
+Here Rumyantsev pioneered a new tactic — the action of troops in battalion (regimental) columns, combined with a scattered formation of jaegers.

 Aftermath

-By the time of the sieges, Russian Tsaress Elizabeth of Russia was suffering from an illness, which led to her death on 25 December 1761 (OS) or 5 January 1762 (NS).
+By the time of the sieges, Russian Tsarina Elizabeth of Russia was suffering from an illness, which led to her death on 25 December 1761 (OS) or 5 January 1762 (NS).
 Elizabeth was succeeded by her nephew, Peter III of Russia, an admirer of Frederick partially raised in Berlin.

 Peter, who had opposed Russia's involvement in the Seven Years' War, ceased the hostilities with Prussia at once and, by the terms of the Treaty of Saint Petersburg, returned to her all occupied territories (including Kolberg) as well as providing Frederick with 20,000 troops.

 Deprived of their Russian ally, the Austrian House of Habsburg was unwilling to continue the war on its own and returned to the status quo ante with Prussia in the Treaty of Hubertusburg.